JennToo/altgo-us/content/pages/legal.md

 ## Social Security

-Refer to [this guide from the National Center for Transgender Equality][1].
+Refer to [this article from the Social Security Administration][1].
 Marker changes have been done successfully at both the Huntsville and Decatur Social Security office.
+The link to the form on their page is currently broken, but you can find it here: [Application for a Social Security Card (Form SSA-5)][2].

 ## Birth Certificate